 The best exercise for targeting the growing the outer bicep is the incline dumbbell curl.
 Setting the bench to a 30 degree – 40 degree angle will mean that your arms hang behind your body when doing this exercise and this will allow you to work the fully lengthened position.

 You’ll still perform a curl as normal but your arm positioning in relation to your torso will make this exercise incredibly difficult for the first part of the movement and therefore you will need to get your ego in check and reduce the weight from what you would use for a regular standing dumbbell curl.

 You’ll also find that as you get past the midpoint of the movement that the curl will become increasingly easier. you’ll find it harder to contract and maintain tension on the bicep and at the top there will be almost no active tension on the bicep.

 The key is to keep your elbows locked into the same position and focus on bringing your forearm upwards (aim to touch your forearm to your bicep).
 If you start to bring your elbow forward in order to finish the curl then this small movement will actually shift the tension from your bicep onto your front delt.

 When your elbows are already in the forward position (like a seated preacher curl) then this will negate any shoulder engagement but as your arms are hanging by your side on an incline curl, any elbow movement will be initiated by the shoulder and a muscle that initiates the movement is the one that is being recruited.

-Therefore you could already be doing incline curls in your routing but if you aren’t using the correct from then this is likely why you aren’t seeing much growth in the outer bicep area.
+Therefore you could already be doing incline curls in your routine but if you aren’t using the correct form then this is likely why you aren’t seeing much growth in the outer bicep area.